-Your booking will normally be confirmed within a week, although in busy periods it may take a little longer.
-Final Payment The balance of your payment is due 90 days (120 days for Antarctic, the Northern Sea Route and Wrangel Island voyages) before departure.
-The exact date will be shown on your invoice.
-Although we accept credit cards (Visa or Mastercard) these will be subject to a 2.5% fee (direct bookings only), we do prefer the final balance to be paid by telegraphic transfer.
-Lastly Between 14 to 30 days before departure we will send out your final joining instructions.
-Please check these details carefully.
-If you have not received your final joining instructions at least 1 week before departure, please contact us.
-If you have any concerns about these details or any last questions about your holiday please do not hesitate to contact us immediately.
-BOOKING TERMS & CONDITIONS Thank you for choosing to book with Heritage Expeditions (2018) Ltd. (hereinafter referred to as: 'HE').
+Thank you for choosing to book with Heritage Expeditions (2018) Ltd. (hereinafter referred to as: 'HE').
 Before you make a firm booking, we recommend you (hereinafter referred to as 'contracting party') carefully read the following travel conditions.
-These general travel conditions and the term 'contracting party' apply to both private persons (direct bookings) and (travel) organisations (see paragraph 1.2) Reservation of trip/travel 1. notification - If the contract comes about by means of a written acceptance 1.1 by the contracting party on the offer of HE, upon which a binding travel contract with HE is effectual, all conditions set out in paragraph 1.3 up to and including paragraph 11.3 apply.
+These general travel conditions and the term 'contracting party' apply to both private persons (direct bookings) and (travel) organisations (see paragraph 12)

+paragraph 1.2).
+1. Reservation of trip/travel notification

+- 1.1 If the contract comes about by means of a written acceptance by the contracting party on the offer of HE, upon which a binding travel contract with HE is effectual, all conditions set out in paragraph 1.3 up to and including paragraph 11.3 apply.
 If the contracting party, in addition to himself/ herself, lists one or more other persons on one notification form, this contracting party is automatically responsible for all obligations ensuing from the travel contract (in line with the general travel conditions of HE) concerning himself/herself and the other persons booked.
 If the contract has come - 1.2 about by means of a written acceptance by a (travel) organisation (as in the case of, but not limited to, tour operators, agencies, travel agents, foundations, societies etc), this (travel) organisation enters into a binding travel contract with HE.
 The (travel) organisation in question is then exclusively considered as the contracting party to which all conditions set out from paragraph 1.3 up to and including paragraph 11.3 apply.
-This is irrespective of the possibility that the (travel) organisation in turn enters into a binding travel contract with clients it has recruited (such as, but not limited to, private persons, members of the (travel) organisation, travel agents and third parties in general). - The contracting party shall, before the effecting of the travel 1.3 contract and its implementation, provide HE with necessary personal data concerning himself/herself or third parties - in the case of a (travel) organisation the client(s) of the (travel) organisation.
-Incorrect or incomplete provision of (personal) data could result in faulty vouchers, etc. for which HE - shall not be held liable.
-On receipt of the written booking 1.4 form, the trip that has been booked will be confirmed by HE by means of a confirmation invoice sent to the contracting party. - Single travellers who wish to share 1.5 their cabin/hotel room should so indicate on the application form.
-The published per person double occupancy fare is guaranteed in this case, whether or not a cabin-mate is available.
-Single travellers who require sole occupancy of cabins will be charged 1.8 the published fare on all cabins except suite cabins which will be charged at 2 times the published fare. - The travel offer/the travel 2. elements - The scope of the travel offer 2.1 (the travel elements) booked by the contracting party is contractually recorded in the travel confirmation (invoice) in combination with the description from HE's most upto-date brochure/programme description.
+This is irrespective of the possibility that the (travel) organisation in turn enters into a binding travel contract with clients it has recruited (such as, but not limited to, private persons, members of the (travel) organisation, travel agents and third parties in general). - 1.3 The contracting party shall, before the effecting of the travel contract and its implementation, provide HE with necessary personal data concerning himself/herself or third parties - in the case of a (travel) organisation the client(s) of the (travel) organisation.
+Incorrect or incomplete provision of (personal) data could result in faulty vouchers, etc. for which HE shall not be held liable. - 1.4 On receipt of the written booking form, the trip that has been booked will be confirmed by HE by means of a confirmation invoice sent to the contracting party. - 1.5 Single travellers who wish to share their cabin/hotel room should so indicate on the application form.
+The published per person double occupancy fare is guaranteed in this case, whether or not a cabinmate is available.
+Single travellers who require sole occupancy of cabins will be charged 1.8 the published fare on all cabins except suite cabins which will be charged at 2 times the published fare. - 2.
+The travel offer/the travel elements - 2.1 The scope of the travel offer (the travel elements) booked by the contracting party is contractually recorded in the travel confirmation (invoice) in combination with the description from HE's most upto-date brochure/programme description.